 Top of the list is the 17th century Nijo castle, the impressive past home of the Tokugawa Shogun.
 Also popular is Ryoanji, famous for its UNESCO protected world heritage zen gardens, many of which have been featured in a wide range of films.

 Another highlight is Kinkakaju, a gold covered lakeside pavilion.
 This was originally built as a summer house for the Shogun.
 Although beautiful at any time of year, this is best in seen in autumn, when the acers which surround it turn to deep orange and red.

 Kyoto itself is a delight to wander through, catching glimpses of traditional geishas in the Gion district and generally soaking up the atmosphere.
 In Toei Kyoto Studio Park, you can observe the filming of period dramas, where there’s a street built in the design of the Edo period so you catch a glimpse of a Japan long since passed.

 Kids will also love the Samurai and Ninja museum, or perhaps taking part in a kimono tea ceremony.

-Just outside Kyoto is Japan’s first capital, Nara, where you’ll find a huge wooden building housing the Great Buddha statue before exploring the park in the middle of town where the deer roam free.
-En route, there’s one of Kyoto’s most photographed shines, Fushimi Inari with thousands of torri gates that line the temple’s sacred mountain trails.
+Just outside Kyoto is Japan’s first capital, Nara, where you’ll find a huge wooden building housing the Great Buddha statue.
+You can also explre the park in the middle of town where the deer roam free.
+En route, there’s one of Kyoto’s most photographed shines, Fushimi Inari, with thousands of torri gates that line the temple’s sacred mountain trails.